-He is acknowledged as one of the leading documentary photographers of India and his image archive is recognized as one of the most extensive and valuable in existence.
+He is acknowledged as a leading photographer of India with an invaluable and extensive image archive.
 He has had many solo exhibitions of his images at such venues as the Smithsonian, the Asian Art Museum (San Francisco), the Santa Barbara Museum of Art, and the Kodak Center for Creative Imaging.

 Dr. Huyler lives in Camden, Maine, although he spends several months each winter in India and during the rest of the year frequently travels to lecture in universities and museums in the U.S. and the U.K.

 CLICK ON THE LINE ITSELF TO FAST FORWARD

 Woman painting her daily kolam outside her home in Chhotamangalam, Chettinad, Tamil Nadu

 Mastercraftsman Abdullah Ibrahim now uses an electric wheel to throw his traditional vessels.
 Kavda, Kachchh, Gujarat